jtakayama/makahiki/install/redhat_readme.txt

 ===============================================================================
 (1.)
 Python 2.7.3 or higher (Not Python 3)
 At a minimum, you need to have Python 2.7.3 or higher (but not Python 3) installed.
-Use python --version in the terminal to check the version of your default Python installation:
+If you have been following this guide, Python 2.7.3 is now the default Python for the current user's shell.
+Check this with python --version:

 % python --version
-Python 2.6.6

-Red Hat Enterprise Linux 6 (and CentOS 6) come with Python 2.6.6 installed by default.
-This is required as the default version in order for certain system tools to work correctly.
-Any installation of Python 2.7.3 will need to be an altinstall.

-If you have been following this guide, the python273_altinstall.py script created a Python 2.7.3 altinstall for you under /usr/local/bin/python2.7.
-Check that it exists:

-% python2.7 --version
 Python 2.7.3

-or:

-% /usr/local/bin/python2.7 --version
-Python 2.7.3

 (2.)
 Internet connection
 This software requires an internet connection in order to install packages.
 ===============================================================================

+[EVERYTHING BELOW THIS LINE IS UNDER REVISION]

 2.1.2.
 Install System Environment Dependencies
 ===============================================================================